rrusk/DancePracticeMusicPlayer/README.md

 - **Customizable Playlists:** Generates randomized playlists based on predefined or custom dance types and lengths
 - **Spoken Dance Announcements:** Automatically announces the dance type before each selection begins
 - **Per-Dance Playtime:** Override the global maximum song playtime for specific dances within a custom practice type.
+- **Timed Practice Blocks:** Give a dance a length in minutes instead of a song count (e.g. 13 minutes of Waltz); songs are trimmed slightly and evenly so the block ends on time.
+- **Competition Rounds:** Build finals and semi-finals with fixed-length clips, hard cut-offs, gaps between dances and a warning tone between rounds.
 - **Intuitive UI:** Play, pause, stop, restart controls, and a clickable, scrollable playlist
 - **Real-time Progress:** Displays current song title, artist, album, genre, and playback progress with seeking capability
 - **Configurable Settings:** Adjust volume, set music directory, and define a default maximum song playtime via an in-app settings panel